Dmither/Web-features/README.md

 - add menu copy above the header (menu-mobile)
 - copy menu style to menu-mobile
-- change menu-selector in js to menu-mobile
+- change menu-selector in js to menu-mobile !Important!
+All content must be wrap in relative div